How To ID Moles, Voles And Gophers

 To get after moles, place a Victor® Mole Trap in an active mole run.
 Not sure if it's active?
 Walk on the tunnel to flatten it and check back the next day.
 If the tunnel has risen, it's active.

 Voles tend in live in low-lying vegetation like flowerbeds and gardens.
 If your hostas are torn to shreds, you might have a vole situation on your hands.

-A Victor® snap trap is an effective way to stop voles in their tracks.
-Lift up the soil on an active tunnel and place a trap in the middle of the runway, and then cover it back up.
+A Victor® Snap Trap is an effective way to stop voles in their tracks.
+Lift up the soil on an active tunnel, place a trap in the middle of the runway, and then cover it back up.
 As voles run through the tunnels, they'll set off the traps.

 With beaver-like buckteeth, small eyes and furry cheek pouches, the gopher is all the trouble it's made out to be in the movie Caddyshack.